kruus/gen-dnn/README.md

   - # ... resolve merge conflicts ...
   - git commit # use default message
   - git push # ... origin master ... update gen-dnn on Github.

-### (snake10) and remotes (git remote -v)

-- snake10 is the main devel repo.
-  - Pull latest SX commits from Japan:
-    - git pull japan master
-  - Push to github (public repo):
-    - git push
-  - Pull from upstream:
-    - git pull upstream master
-  - Push snake10 (Intel) work to Japan:
-    - git push japan master

-### SX modifications
-- SX cmake support is developed in subdirectory dev-cmake-sx
-  - changes to SX platform spec go into a tarfile that get untarred in gen-dnn root dir
-  - *** cmake-3.8 *** is OK, cmake-3.0 is not
-    - because cmake-3.8 has a handy call to Platform/SX-Initialize that I require
-  - ./build.sh -ST      SX, TRACE [cmake --trace]
-    - ---> build-sx/ and build-sx.log

-- SX has no posix_memalign :(
-- SX int is only 32-bit (even though you can use -size_t64)
-- SX has many conversion warnings.
-- SX ... again trouble linking, now that libmkldnn.a is compiled, prelinked and sxar'ed

 ## Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN)